Simhyeon/r4d/README.md

 ### 2.0 changes

-From 2.0, following changes have been updated including breaking ones.
+From 2.0, following breaking changes have been applied.

 - Removed deprecated methods
 - Renamed concepts for better understanding
 - Relocated deterred macros into function macros
-- Added easier customizable macro extension
 - Removed closure macro
 - Now every macro is greedy
 - Pipe truncate as default
-- Hygienic processing toggle ( which is not the internal sandboxing logic but for end user )

 ### Goal